Anthony Pryor (Fantasy Flight Games)

 Like Redline, Virtual tries to do something clever with the currency system of the game.
 Unlike Redline, it fails.
-Gold pieces are replaced with RU(Resource units), which are meant to represent the amount of processing power the program can get from the system.
-The fact you can somehow trade these things or take them from server to server makes no sense to my mind, but the ability to exchange currency via a simple handshake feels very Tron-ish.
+Gold pieces are replaced with RU (Resource units), which are meant to represent the amount of processing power the program can get from the system.
+The fact you can somehow trade these things or take them from server to server makes no sense, but the ability to exchange currency via a simple handshake feels very Tron-ish.
 Style over substance if you will.

-Equipment is given a new property, called quality, which takes the place of the masterwork system in normal d20.
-Quality is not just a property of items, but also of servers, and thus you can’t use amazing quality items on poor quality servers, a very interesting concept.
-So, your buddy may have a +3 Excellent quality Coderipper with a Speed subroutine installed therein but since you and your buddies are going to travel towards User Bob’s shitty Poor Quality modem to steal his files it turns into an inert globe until you travel to a medium of higher quality.
+Equipment is given a new property, called Quality, which takes the place of the masterwork system in normal d20.
+Quality is not just a property of items, but also of servers, and as a result you can’t use amazing quality items on Poor Quality servers, a very interesting concept.
+So, your buddy may have a +3 Excellent quality Coderipper with a Speed subroutine installed therein but since you and your buddies are going to travel towards User Bob’s shitty Poor Quality modem to steal his .txt files it turns into an inert globe until you travel to a medium of higher quality.

 It’s a pity Virtual stupidly allows you to use DnD magic items alongside them, a thematic faux pas of devastating proportions.
 I was sort of lukewarm about this section until I read the next part about movement and discovered they have rules for Codebikes.
 Ah Virtual.
 I am sorry I doubted you my lovely.
 Adjustable speed/hardness bikes and some goofy walkers are enough to assuage some of my existential hurt.
-Why did you not also rip-off/include rules for the solid bars lightcycles leave behind them as they travel?
+Why did you not also rip-off/include rules for the solid bars lightcycles leave behind them as they travel so we can have cyberbike fights?
 No dinner for you Virtual.